 Cost of Ownership

-You'll want to know about range capability and the answer is that this car's long-range 77.4kWh battery can take you up to 316 miles between charges.
-This car's E-GMP platform allows for 800-volt capability and the EV6 accepts DC rapid charging at up to 220kWh.
+You'll want to know about range capability and the answer is that this car's long-range 77.4kWh battery can take the rear-driven version of this car up to 328 miles between charges.
+It's 314 miles for the AWD version.
+This car's E-GMP platform allows for 800-volt capability and the EV6 accepts DC rapid charging at up to 220kW.
 If you're able to charge in this fashion, your EV6 will be able to accept a 10-80% charge in just 18 minutes and 62 miles of extra range can be added in only four and a half minutes.
 The EV6 is also able to distribute charge to other vehicles at up to 3.6kW using it's Type 2 socket, as part of an incorporated 'vehicle-to-load V2L' function.
 We're not quite sure why you'd ever want to do that, but it might conceivably be useful to charge large appliances using the car's battery 'on an outdoor adventure' according to Kia.

 The EV6 is fitted with energy-recuperation technologies to maximise driving range.
-This includes Kia's latest-generation energy-efficient heat pump, which scavenges waste heat from the car's coolant system.
+This includes the option of Kia's latest-generation energy-efficient heat pump (standard on the GT), which scavenges waste heat from the car's coolant system.
 This ensures that at minus 7 degrees Celsius, the car can achieve 80% of the range that would be possible at 25 degrees Celsius.
 Also featured is the latest generation of Kia's smart regenerative braking system, which is operated by paddle shifters behind the steering wheel so drivers can quickly and easily slow the car and recuperate kinetic energy to maximise driving range and efficiency.